-While not a candidate for life themselves, Jupiter-like planets in the habitable zone may harbor rocky moons, called exomoons, that could sustain life.
+While not candidates for life themselves, Jupiter-like planets in the habitable zone may harbor rocky satellites, called exomoons, that could sustain life.
 Stephen Kane, an associate professor of planetary astrophysics and a member of the UCR’s Alternative Earths Astrobiology Center, said:

 “There are currently 175 known moons orbiting the eight planets in our solar system.
 While most of these moons orbit Saturn and Jupiter, which are outside the Sun’s habitable zone, that may not be the case in other solar systems.

 “Including rocky exomoons in our search for life in space will greatly expand the places we can look.”

 The researchers identified 121 giant planets that have orbits within the habitable zones of their stars.
 At more than three times the radii of the Earth, these gaseous planets are less common than terrestrial planets, but each is expected to host several large moons.

 Distant moons may harbor life